 Unresolved bottlenecks have the potential to derail your entire project.
 The key to avoiding them is to expect them, and then work to minimize.

 Timeline and dependency planning is the first stpe, but it’s also important to single out urgent tasks with priorities and milestones.

 - Create and reuse custom templates to standardize workflows: Once finished, make sure you save the workflow as a template.
 That will allow you to reuse it at a moment’s notice.

 Templates can help you set up detailed processes for new projects in familiar territory in mere minutes.

 7 templates for standardizing complex workflows

-1. Employee onboarding
+- Employee onboarding

-2. Creative design
+- Creative design

 Any design agency or in-house creative team has a multi-step process for delivering finished designs.

-You can easily add or remove steps to the workflow to make it suit your organization.
+Using the workflow above, team members can easily add or remove steps to the workflow to make it suit your organization.